bokeh/bokeh/sphinx/source/docs/user_guide/embed.rst

-Alternatively, if you are already an app on a bokeh server and have the url for it then you may want to user |autload_server| like this:
+Alternatively, if you are already an app on a bokeh server and have the url for it then you may want to use |autoload_server| like this:

 .. code-block:: python